troyhacks/MoonLight/docs/moonbase/module/effects.md

 ## Effect 🔥 Nodes

 Below is a list of effects in MoonLight.
 Want to add an effect to MoonLight, see [develop](https://moonmodules.org/MoonLight/develop/overview/).
-See also [Live scripts](https://moonmodules.org/MoonLight/moonbase/module/liveScripts/) to add runtime effects (🚧)
+See also [Live scripts](https://moonmodules.org/MoonLight/moonbase/module/liveScripts/) to add runtime effects.

 ### MoonLight effects